trozware/troznet/_posts/2012-09-13-a-knights-move-for-ios-1-1.md

 permalink: /a-knights-move-for-ios-1-1/
 tags:
   - knight's move
-  - ios
 ---

+**UPDATE:** September 2016 - A Knight's Move for iOS is no longer available.<br>
+[A Knight's Move for Mac][1] is still supported.

+---

-<a href="http://itunes.apple.com/app/a-knights-move/id530090451" target="_blank">A Knight&#8217;s Move for iPad & iPhone</a> has just been updated to version 1.1
+A Knight&#8217;s Move for iPad & iPhone has just been updated to version 1.1

 There were some minor changes: